canekeratne/project/README.md

 sudo apt-get install libmysqlcppconn-dev

-### Set ip address in index.html to that of the local machine:
+### Set ip address in index.html (located in the server directory) to that of the local machine:

 serviceUrl: 'http://[YOUR-IP-HERE]:9082/keywordsearch'